Microwave radiometry of a quantum-critical, hybrid Josephson array: Thermometry of the superconductor-insulator transition

-Interestingly, excess noise is negatively correlated with the microwave reflection coefficient $|S_{11}|^2$ (Fig.~\ref{fig:fig2}c).
+Interestingly, excess noise is negatively correlated with the microwave reflection coefficient $|S_{11}|^2$ (\reffig[c]{fig:fig2}).
 Qualitatively, this correlation reflects the fact that noise generated by the sample can only be efficiently measured when the sample is impedance matched, $S_{11}=0$.
-Note, however, that $S_{11}$ is weakly temperature dependent below $0.5~\mathrm{K}$, so that the temperature dependence in Fig.~\ref{fig:fig2}b should be attributed to a change in radiation, rather than a change in matching.
-More quantitatively, this observation leads us to propose a simple interpretation of the excess noise as arising from a device with an effective temperature $T_\mathrm{s}$ which is generally not equal to the cryostat temperature $T_\mathrm{cryo}$.
-This model predicts a linear relationship between $P$ and $|S_{11}|^2$
+Note that $S_{11}$ is weakly temperature dependent below $0.5~\mathrm{K}$ (see \SM~\reffig{fig:s11at500}), so that for a fixed gate voltage the temperature dependence in \reffig[b]{fig:fig2} should be attributed to a change in radiation, rather than a change in matching.
+More quantitatively, the correlation between $S_{11}$ and excess noise is suggestive of a simple picture where the sample has some temperature $T_\mathrm{s}$ which is generally not equal to the cryostat temperature $T_\mathrm{cryo}$ (see Sec.~\ref{sec:circuit_theory}), and measured radiation is effectively filtered by an impedance mismatch factor.
+This model predicts a linear relationship between $P$ and $|S_{11}|^2$,

 where $\alpha$ accounts for the net loss of the input lines and measurement chain, $\alpha |S_{11}|^2$ is the sample-referred reflection coefficient, and $\alpha |S_{11}|^2=1$ corresponds to complete reflection.
-A similar model was used in \cite{dieleman_observation_1997}.
+A similar model was used in~\cite{dieleman_observation_1997}.
 Although $S_{11}$ and $\alpha$ are generally frequency dependent, we measure in a narrow band such that $S_{11}$ is constant, with negligible frequency dependence in $\alpha$ expected.